cybertraining-dsc/fa20-523-312/project/project.md

 **Iteration process**: The next steps for the centroid calculation involves creating an iteration process which will keep updating and perfecting the centroid values upon every execution of the iteration.
 In this case, the condition for ending the iteration involved either exceeding fifty iterations or reaching the ideal situation where the new centroid value equals the previous centroid value.
 In the later case, it can be mentioned that the centroid calculation has converged to a specific ideal value.
 Fortunately, in the case of this project, it was possible to arrive at this convergence of centroid values with not too many iteration steps.
 The details of this process has been explained in the coding framework with appropriate comments.

 **Assigning of Clusters**: At the end of the iteration step, we end up with the final centroid values for the safe and unsafe category.
 With the help of these values, we calculate the euclidean distance for every points and assign them to appropriate clusters to which they are closest to.
 In this way, we complete the unsupervised algorithm of clustering process for any unlabelled data that is provided to us.
 In this particular endeavor, we assign the value "0" for a predicted cluster indicating a safe set of water-quality values for a given point, and a value of "1" for an unsafe set of water-quality values for a given point.
-The following figure summarizes this idea.
+Figure 4 summarizes this idea behind the K-means clustering method that chiefly works as an unsupervised learning algorithm.

 ![k-means idea](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/kmeansclustering.png)